baladithyab/kilocode/apps/kilocode-docs/docs/advanced-usage/evolution-ab-testing.md

 kilocode evolution test --task "Refactor the auth service" --variant-b "path/to/new-prompt.md"
 ```

-### Using VS Code

-1. Open the Command Palette.
-2. Run **`Kilo Code: Evolution: Run A/B Test`**.
-3. Enter the task description.
-4. Select the configuration for Variant B.

 ## Automated A/B Testing (Level 3)

 At **Automation Level 3**, Kilo Code can autonomously design and run A/B tests.
+You don't need to manually trigger them.

 1.  **Hypothesis Generation**: The system identifies a potential improvement (e.g., "Making the code review prompt stricter might reduce bugs").
 2.  **Experiment Setup**: It creates a temporary configuration for Variant B.